 The 50th anniversary celebration in 2021 will also include the always-popular parade and antique show.

-The festival takes place at the Lions Club Fairgrounds in Ellijay.
+The festival takes place at the Lions Club Fairgrounds in Ellijay GA.
 Note that parking is limited, but there’s a free shuttle service.
 Bus routes and parking areas are marked on a map on the Georgia Apple Festival website.

 Admission is $5, but children ages 10 and under are able to enjoy the festival for free!